renatocaliari/contornos/docs/en/contornos.md

 The system starts with the maxim that _"everything is allowed as long as it is not explicitly forbidden"_ in some [agreement](#agreements) containing restriction or defined as [resources o exclusive control](#resources-of-exclusive-control-how) of some contorno instead of the common inverse in many organizations that _"everything is forbidden as long as it is explicitly allowed"_.

 # Contornos
-A contorno is a scope delimited by reason for existence, responsibilities, resources of exclusive control, and proper agreements.
+A contorno is a scope delimited by reason for existing, responsibilities, resources of exclusive control, and proper agreements.
 One person can be on several contornos, and one contorno can contain several people.

 The definition of Contornos avoids deciding all the time what needs to be done and who will do something.